TuongNguyenDong/maven-hybrid-nopcommerce/README.md

 - Using Dynamic to handle (Page/Action/Component)

 ### Execution types
 - `local-suite`
+- `selenium-grid`
+- `docker`

   #### local-suite
   - This execution type also uses the WebDriverManager to instantiate the web browser.
 The browser is taken from the TestNG suite file enabling you to run a multi-browser test approach locally.
+  #### selenium-grid
+  - The Selenium Grid approach executes the tests in remote machines (local or remote/cloud grid).
+When the 'envName'is GridUser or GridAdmin the getBrowserDriver method is used from the BaseTest to return GridFactory class as the remote execution needs the browser capability.
+  - The GridFactory class has the internal method createDriverUser or (createDriverAdmin) to return a RemoteWebDriver based on the browser capability.
+  - You must pay attention to the two required information regarding the remote execution: the grid.url and grid.port property values on the GridFactory file.
+You must update these values before the start.
+  -
+  #### Docker
+  - Ensure you have registered and integrated a Docker account with the Docker desktop. and also make sure that the version of selenium on the 'yml' file and source code are the same.

 ### BaseTest

 This testing pattern was implemented on the BaseTest class to automatically run the pre (setup) and post (teardown) conditions.